 Or is it just a disability, so you better travel to countries accessible for the impaired?

-To me, solo travel was nothing more than buying a ticket for one.
+To me, solo travel has been nothing more than buying a ticket for one.

-First of all, I think I need to demystify travelling solo.
+First of all, I think I need to demystify solo travel.

 - not many of my friends travel as much and as often as I do

 - I don’t feel like coordinating travel dates with others